Hash Generator

 Frequently Asked Questions

-What's the difference between hashing and encryption?
+What is the difference between hashing and encryption?

 Why is SHA-256 recommended over MD5?

-Can I use hashing for passwords?
+Can I use this tool to hash passwords?

 What is a hash collision?